 He has presented numerous papers at professional conferences, including a keynote address at the International Association of Person-Environment Studies.
 "Metropolis 21st century: cities, social life, and sustainable development," Paris, France, July, 2000, and a keynote address on "Smart Growth and Environmental Psychology" at the Eight Congress of Environmental Psychology, Toledo, Spain, July 2004.
 He is a Fellow of the Society for Human Ecology, has been a submission reviewer for the journal Environment and Behavior, and a proposal reviewer for the Social Sciences and Humanities Research Council of Canada.

 At the University of Illinois, Professor Francescato taught in the Graduate Urban Design Studio and offered seminars in Theory, Criticism, and Design Methods.
 A the University of Maryland, he chaired the Department of Housing and Design from 1978 to 1989 and, from 1992 until 2007, he taught Design Studio and graduate seminars on Architecture and Typology, Social and Behavioral Factors in Architecture and Urban Design, and the CORE course Introduction to the Built Environment.
 He has participated in both the M.Arch.
 Thesis and the Ph.D. programs of the School of Architecture, Planning and Preservation.
-He recently taught an intensive course on Residential Satisfaction at La Sapienza University in Rome, Italy.
+In 1997 he taught an intensive course on Residential Satisfaction at La Sapienza University in Rome, Italy.

 He retired from teaching in 2007.